oluwadamilolaayomide/flood-risk-intelligence-nigeria/README.md

 The dataset was prepared in SQL by:

+- Creating the database and table structure
 - Assessing data quality
 - Handling missing values
 - Removing duplicate records
-- Validating data types
+- Validating data consistency

 ### Exploratory Analysis

 SQL queries were developed to analyse:

+- Flood impact by state and region
-- Annual flood activity
+- Annual flood trends
-- State-level flood impact
-- Regional economic losses
-- Climate risk trends
+- Climate risk patterns
-- Flood severity distribution
+- Flood severity drivers
 - Emergency response performance

 ### Data Transformation

-The prepared dataset was imported into Power BI, where Power Query was used to perform additional transformations before building the data model.
+The prepared dataset was imported into Power BI, where Power Query was used to perform additional transformations before building the analytical model.

 ### Business Analytics